Happy Habits: 10 Simple Daily Habits for a Happier Life

 - Start a simple gratitude journal: Write down 3 things you are grateful for right when you get up or before bed

-- Write gratitude notes: Tune into the FGE episode with Gina Hamadey for more on this simple yet meaningful exercise
+- Write gratitude notes: This interview with gratitude expert Gina Hamadey has more tips on this simple yet meaningful exercise

 - Go for a gratitude walk: Turn off all your distractions and really notice the beauty around you, gratitude for your body, and for the air you breathe.